octosteve/octosteve.github.io/source/2015-08-23-let-s-build-something-with-rack.html.markdown

 Do nothing if there's nothing dynamic.
 Otherwise extract the keys, and values, zip them them merge it into the request's params hash.

 ### One more thing
-Let's make the first few steps toward styling this badass app.
 Add the Rack::Static Middleware.
-Any files in /public/css will be served without checkout our routes. great for stylesheets!
+Any files in /public/css will be served without checking our routes.
+Great for stylesheets!

 ```ruby
 require_relative 'config/environment'